Wilderness: A Survival Adventure

-Wilderness: A Survival Adventure is a survival game, with gameplay revolving around surviving in a harsh landscape.
+Wilderness: A Survival Adventure is a survival game develoepd by Wesley Huntress, Charles Kohlhase, and Peter Farson and published by Electric Transit in 1985 for the Apple II.
+An MS-DOS version followed in 1986.
+The game is about surviving in a harsh landscape.

-Game features

 Plot

 The background of the game's story is minimal.
 All that is truly known is that the player character has become lost in a wilderness area (the default being the Sierra Nevada) after his plane crashes, and must actively work to survive and possibly find a way to escape back to civilization.
 Interaction with other characters is scarce or entirely absent, depending on the terrain and how the player chooses to progress throughout the game.

 Gameplay

 Gameplay uses textual input and has 300 different typed commands.
 In order to facilitate this, the game engine has a vocabulary of over 300 words.
 For example, to drink potable water one might type: